Cohabitation in India: Legal decisions

 The Supreme Court in the case of D. Velusamy v.D.
 Patchaiammal held that a ‘relationship in the nature of marriage’ under the 2005 Act must also fulfill the following criteria:

 (a) The couple must hold themselves out to society as being akin to spouses.

 (b) They must be of legal age to marry.

 (c) They must be otherwise qualified to enter into a legal marriage, including being unmarried.

 (d) They must have voluntarily cohabited and held themselves out to the world as being akin to spouses for a significant period of time, and in addition, the parties must have lived together in a ‘shared household’ as defined in Section 2(s) of the Act.
 Merely spending weekends together or a one-night stand would not make it a ‘domestic relationship’.
 It also held that if a man has a ‘keep’ whom he maintains financially and uses mainly for sexual purpose and/or as a servant it would not, in our opinion, be a relationship in the nature of marriage’.

 On a notable context, though cohabitation is made legal in India, it is still a subject of taboo in many parts.
-Patriarchy is deeply entrenched while the courts and society promote the monolithic view of a family and this needs to transformation.
+Patriarchy is deeply entrenched while the courts and society promote the monolithic view of a family and this needs to transform.
 Such couples have sometimes faced threats from the outer circle and their families concerned to an alarming state of being.
 For example: in 2016, a Mumbai-based live-in couple committed suicide after their family opposed their marriage in Andheri east area of the city.

 One of the most notable books written in contemporary Indian English regarding the aforementioned subject is in 2014 by Kajol Aikat called Unsocial Amigos, which is about how two young adults go in a live-in relationship in an Indian semi-urban socio-economic setup and its rooted consequences upon the grounds of moral policing.